Structure of CSS and CSS-T Quantum Codes: CSS-T Codes: Characterisations and Bounds

 \section{CSS-T Codes: Characterisations and Bounds}

 In the previous sections, we have seen how errors affecting qudits can be represented using the group of tensors of $q\times q$ Pauli matrices, and that CSS codes allow to correct those errors.
 However, the group of Pauli matrices (or the Clifford group, its normalizer) is not a set of universal quantum gates, that is, it is not enough to approximate any operation that can be performed on a quantum computer.
-Indeed, universal quantum computation requires the implementation of a so-called non-Clifford gate, and a standard choice for this gate, is the transversal $T$ gate \cite{T-gate}.
-In general, Clifford gates are easier to implement than $T$ gates, and while CSS codes admit a transversal implementation of the Clifford group, they don't support the $T$ gate.
+Indeed, universal quantum computation requires the implementation of a so-called non-Clifford gate, and a standard choice for this gate, is the transversal $T$ (Toffoli) gate \cite{T-gate}.
+Furthermore, it can be shown that a quantum computer using only operations from the Clifford group can be efficiently simulated on a classical computer~\cite{S99_nature}.
+Therefore, the implementation of a non-Clifford gate is a crucial aspect of quantum computing.
+In general, Clifford gates are easier to implement than $T$ gates, and while CSS codes admit a transversal implementation of the Clifford group, they don't always support the $T$ gate.
 To overcome this problem, Rengaswamy, Calderbank, Newman, and Pfister recently introduced in \cite{RCNP20} a new class of quantum codes derived from the CSS construction, the CSS-T codes, that support the aforementioned transversal $T$ gate as an operator.
 CSS-T codes are again quantum codes constructed from a pair of classical linear codes that must satisfy some hypotheses (see Definition \ref{def:csst}).
+Note that, although other quantum codes may support the $T$ gate, it has been proved that among non-degenerate stabilizer codes supporting the $T$ gate transversally, the CSS codes are the optimal ones \cite{RCNP20b}.
+This is why CSS-T codes are defined as a subfamily of CSS codes.

-Few constructions of CSS-T codes are known so far, and the open problem in this context, as stated in \cite{RCNP20}, is to find families of CSS-T codes with rate and relative distance both non-vanishing.
+Few constructions of CSS-T codes are known so far (see \cite{RMCSST} for CSS-T codes from Reed--Muller codes and \cite{CMLMRS24} for CSS-T codes from cyclic and extended cyclic codes), and an open problem in this context, as stated in \cite{RCNP20}, is to find families of CSS-T codes with rate and relative distance both non-vanishing.

 In this section, we focus our attention on CSS-T codes.
 First, we will generalise their original \emph{binary} definition to any finite field, and give a characterisation of such codes (Theorem~\ref{prop:CSST}).
 Secondly, we will show that under very natural assumptions, the rate and relative distance of CSS-T codes cannot be simultaneously large (Theorem \ref{th:csstbounds}).